AlpineGrizzly/go-maze-gen/README.md

 Cool resource for future go projects https://www.digitalocean.com/community/tutorials/how-to-build-and-install-go-programs

 ## BUGS
+- [ ] Really small mazes look weird as hell
+- [ ] Need to make sure maze goals are as far from the player, sometimes they spawn right in front of the player if the maze is small enough
 ## TODO
-- [ ] Allow for a player to be able to solve the mazes
 - [ ] Implement other maze generation algorithms that can be selected with a flag
 - [ ] Possible add an enemy to the maze the attempts to catch the player, pac man style